 DR JEREMY BURGESS / SCIENCE PHOTO LIBRARY DR JEREMY BURGESS / SCIENCE PHOTO LIBRARY

-False-colour scanning electron micrograph of a vertical section through oak heartwood, the wood (secondary xylem) of the tree Quercus robur.
-The vertical tube-like structure (left) is a tracheary vessel which has become blocked by bladder-like ingrowths known as tyloses.
+False-colour scanning electron micrograph of oak heartwood, the wood (secondary xylem) of Quercus robur, showing both vertical (bottom) & horizontal (top) cut surfaces.
+The large, vertical tube-like structures are tracheary vessels which have become blocked by bladder-like ingrowths known as tyloses.
 In young sapwood the vessels carry water & nutrients from the roots to the leaves, but after a few years they become blocked & no longer carry sap.
-Large vessels like this occur in early (spring) wood; late-wood vessels are much smaller.
-The rest of the tissue seen in the image is wood parenchyma, an unspecialised matrix tissue.
-Oak is classified as a hardwood.
-Magnification: x300 at 35mm size.
+The large vessels occur in early (spring) wood; the small, dark circles at top are the cut ends of the smaller late-wood vessels.
+A broad ray, split due to drying, is seen at top.
+Oak is graded as a hardwood.
+Mag: x8 at 35mm size.

 Model release not required.
 Property release not required.